studip-sync/studip-sync/README.md

 1. Run `./studip_sync.py --init` (see Configuration)
 2. Schedule a cron job or manually run `./studip_sync.py` to sync your data.

+### Installation as snap

+1. If not yet installed, [install snapd](https://docs.snapcraft.io/core/install)
+2. `sudo snap install --edge studip-sync`
+3. `sudo snap connect studip-sync:home`

+**Important Note**: If you install studip-sync as a snap, you cannot use `~` to reference your home directory in the config file.
+If you ignore this note, the files will be synced to `snap/studip-sync/current/...`

+**Limitation**: The snap can only write to non-hidden directories in you home directory.
+If you omit Step 3, it cannot write to your home directory at all.

+### Installation on Arch Linux
+Install [studip-sync-git](https://aur.archlinux.org/packages/studip-sync-git/) from the AUR.

 ## Configuration